ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Stateful precompiles are [alpha software](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).
 Build at your own risk.

-In this tutorial we used a branch based on SubnetEVM version `v0.4.9`.
+In this tutorial, we used a branch based on SubnetEVM version `v0.4.9`.
 You can find the branch [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/).
 The code in this branch is the same as SubnetEVM version `v0.4.9` except for the `precompile/` directory.
 The `precompile/` directory contains the code for the `HelloWorld` precompile.
 We will be using this